mourya-s89/Ecommerce-Follow-Along/README.md

 ## **Milestone 17:   CRUD for cart**
 Created endpoints in backend **CRUD** for handling cart.
 Handled quantity for product in cart.

+## **Milestone 18: Frontend for cart page**
+Created cart page in frontend.
+Handled cart operations from frontend.